moneesh2011/eol-ft-runner/README.md

 # FUNCTIONAL TEST RUNNER (eol-ft-runner)
 This framework uses Selenium-webdriver, Appium & CucumberJS to run UI tests written in BDD format.
-This project is a work in progress, and not close to ready for real-time projects.
-Please only use for experimental purposes, until v1.0
+This project is a work in progress, and only ready for desktop browser testing.
+As we build more features, mobile and other use cases will be available soon in v1.0

 ![Description poster](/icons/readme-poster.png)